Revisiting sterile neutrino dark matter in gauged $U(1)_{B-L}$ model: Abundance of sterile neutrino DM

-The contours of the observed DM density $\Omega h^2=0.12$ in Fig.~\ref{fig:heavy_results} appear blueish curves for $m_N = 1$ MeV, $100$ MeV and $10$ GeV, from top to bottom, respectively.
+The contours of the observed DM density $\Omega h^2=0.12$ in Fig.~\ref{fig:heavy_results} appear as blueish curves for $m_N = 1$ MeV, $100$ MeV, and $10$ GeV, from top to bottom, respectively.
 The dark and light blue curves correspond to $\lambda_{\mathrm{fs}} < 0.01$ Mpc, and $0.01$ Mpc $< \lambda_{\mathrm{fs}} < 0.1$ Mpc, respectively.
 The left endpoint of the light blue curve for $M_N=1~\mathrm{MeV}$ corresponds to $\lambda_{\mathrm{fs}} = 0.1$ Mpc.
-From the line for $M_N=100~\mathrm{MeV}$, we can read that the free streaming length is shortened not only for $m_{Z'} \gtrsim 2 m_N$ but also for $m_{Z'} \gg m_N$.
-In the latter case, the $Z'$ decay happens relatively early and thus there is enough time to be red-shifted for the momentum of $N$.
-As long as we consider $m_{Z'} \lesssim 100 $ GeV, the mass of DM produced by this mechanism must be larger than about MeV to have a small enough free streaming length.
-The region where the lifetime of the $Z'$ boson is longer than $0.1$ second is shaded with gray.
-It is ruled out because the decay of such long-lived abundant $Z'$ bosons produces energetic particles and destroys the light elements synthesized by Big bang Nucleosynthesis (BBN).
-The excluded region by the SN1987A constraint is colored magenta~\cite{Croon:2020lrf}.
-The region colored brown is excluded by electron and proton beam dump experiments (\cite{Feng:2022inv} and references therein) and by astrophysical observations; horizontal branch stars and red giants (\cite{Heeck:2014zfa} and references therein)\footnote{The excluded regions by beam dump experiments and SN1987A have been derived under the assumption that $Z'$ does not decay into RH neutrinos.
+From the line for $M_N=100~\mathrm{MeV}$, we can read that the free-streaming length is shortened not only for $m_{Z'} \gtrsim 2 m_N$ but also for $m_{Z'} \gg m_N$.
+In the latter case, the $Z'$ decay happens relatively early and thus there is enough time to be redshifted for the momentum of $N$.
+As long as we consider $m_{Z'} \lesssim 100 $ GeV, the mass of the DM produced by this mechanism must be larger than about MeV to have a small enough free-streaming length.
+The region where the lifetime of the $Z'$ boson is longer than $0.1$ second is shaded in gray.
+It is ruled out because the decay of such long-lived abundant $Z'$ bosons produces energetic particles and destroys the light elements synthesized by big bang nucleosynthesis.
+We employed the SN1987A constraint from Ref.~\cite{Croon:2020lrf} as a reference and the excluded region is colored magenta.
+For the constraint see also recent other discussions~\cite{Shin:2021bvz,Caputo:2022rca}.
+The region colored brown is excluded by electron and proton beam dump experiments (\cite{Feng:2022inv,Asai:2022zxw} and references therein).\footnote{The excluded regions by beam dump experiments and SN1987A have been derived under the assumption that $Z'$ does not decay into RH neutrinos.
 Therefore, although Fig.~\ref{fig:heavy_results} is presented for the $m_{Z'} > 2m_N$ case, the shaded area would not be exact.
-We, however, show them for reference purposes, because the excluded region is very far away from the parameter region of our interest and the viable parameter space of DM is unaffected.}.
+We, however, show them for reference purposes, because the excluded region is very far away from the parameter region of our interest and the viable parameter space of DM is unaffected.
+Since sterile neutrino $N$ is also a very weakly-interacting light particle, $N$ in addition to $Z'$ would contribute the energy loss of supernovae.
+However, while the production cross section of $Z'$ is as $\sigma \propto g_{B-L}^2$, that of $N$ pair is $\sigma \propto g_{B-L}^8$ because the vertex of $f \rightarrow f N N$ is induced by the one loop diagram running $N$ and $Z'$ with $f$ being SM particles.
+Thus, the latter is negligible compared with the former, for $g_{B-L} \ll 1$. }